TooTallNate/node-icy/README.md

 ## stringify()

-The `stringify` function takes an Object and converts it into an Icecast metadata string.
+Takes an Object and converts it into an Icecast metadata string.

 [NodeJS]: http://nodejs.org
 [Icecast]: http://icecast.org